 - Fast connections.
 A VPN which slows down your internet connection is a big pain, so you want a VPN with super fast connections that you won’t even notice are there.

 - Support for your phone’s operating system.
 To use a VPN, you install an app created by the VPN provider.
 So to protect your phone, you’ll need to find a VPN provider who offers software for your platform of choice.
+If you have multiple devices, make sure your subscription covers them all.

 - Plenty of servers around the world.
 Another way to make sure your VPN doesn’t slow you down is to connect to a server that’s physically nearby to your location.
 This is easier to do if the VPN provider has a large network of servers available for your use.